rr326/waboardsailing/windmap/DEVNOTES.md

 ## TODO

--   fetchpage - useCach - use global debug value or at least send parameter
 -   switch from LocalStorage to somethign else
--   rename index.ts to main.ts
 -   extract WindSite to its own file
--   headless
 -   logging - to file

 ## Typescript / VSCode debuging